usbong/documentation/Usbong/company/HR/Usbong Education Training Courses/Introduction to Operating Systems/Ubuntu Linux Breezy Badger 5.10/InitialSetupNotes.md

 <b>sudo cp -r lampp /opt/</b><br/>
 <b>cd /opt</b><br/>
 <b>sudo chmod -R 777 lampp</b><br/>

+#### Reminder:
+Your current directory in the Terminal Window should be where you extracted the zipped folder.

 ### 4.4) Start XAMPP: Write and execute the following commands in the Terminal Window
 <b>cd /opt/lampp</b><br/>
 <b>sudo ./lampp start</b><br/>